Excesses in the low-mass Higgs-boson search and the W-boson mass measurement: Model definition, relevant constraints and the prediction for

 \subsection{The N2HDM}

-We will give a brief description of the N2HDM, where more details can be found in \citere{Biekotter:2022jyr}.
 The N2HDM is the simplest extension of a CP-conserving Two-Higgs doublet model (2HDM) in which the latter is augmented with a real scalar singlet Higgs field~\cite{Chen:2013jvg,Muhlleitner:2016mzt}.
-As in the 2HDM we define $\tb := v_2/v_1$, the ratio of the two doublet vacuum expectation values.
-In order to avoid the occurrence of tree-level flavor changing neutral currents (FCNC), a $Z_2$ symmetry is imposed on the scalar potential.
-This $Z_2$ symmetry, however, is softly broken by a bilinear term $\sim m_{12}^2$.
-The extension of the $Z_2$ symmetry to the Yukawa sector forbids tree-level FCNCs.
+As in the 2HDM we define $\tb := v_2/v_1$, the ratio of the vacuum expectation values (vev) of the two $SU(2)$ doublet fields $\Phi_1$ and $\Phi_2$.
+In order to avoid the occurrence of tree-level flavor-changing neutral currents (FCNC), a $Z_2$ symmetry is imposed under which either $\Phi_1$ or $\Phi_2$ changes the sign, and which is only softly broken by a bilinear term $m_{12}^2 ( \Phi_1^\dagger \Phi_2 + \mathrm{h.c.})$.
 As in the 2HDM, one can have four variants of the N2HDM, depending on the $Z_2$ parities of the fermions.
-We will focus on type~IV (flipped), which was shown to be capable of accommodating the three excesses at $\sim 95 \gev$.
+We will focus on type~IV (flipped), which was shown to be capable of accommodating the three excesses at $95 \gev$.
 In addition, the scalar potential is invariant under a second $Z_2$ symmetry acting only on $\Phi_S$.
-This symmetry is spontaneously broken if the singlet acquires a vev\hto{, $v_S$.}
+This symmetry is spontaneously broken if the singlet acquires a vev $v_S$.
+The CP-even scalar spectrum contains a total of three physical Higgs bosons $h_{1,2,3}$, where we use the convention $\mh1 < \mh2 < \mh3$.
+The relation between the states in the gauge eigenstate basis and the physical states can be expressed in terms of the $3 \times 3$ orthogonal matrix~$R$, which can be parameterized by three mixing angles $- \pi / 2 \leq \alpha_1, \alpha_2, \alpha_3 \leq \pi / 2$ such that